fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 ### Frame-Traps

+!!! quote "Any Delayed Chain"
+As there is always a big window for you to chain one move to a higher strength, essentially any button can become a frame trap by simply delaying the next button just enough to allow a gap for an opponent to press a button that'll then get hit by your delayed button before their move can start up.
+The easiest way of practicing this by setting the training dummy to "After First Hit" and Guard All (Standing) or Guard All (Crouching), and setting either 5LP or 2LP in a slot for "Recording Settings (After Guard).
+The dummy will try to jab their way out of any gaps and if you've delayed correctly, you'll hit the dummy out of the startup of their jab.
+2MP or 2MK are great normals to try and frame trap from.

 !!! quote "2MK/2MP > Soul Force"
     Both these normals unchained have a gap that can be beaten out by 5f startup moves, Soul Foce will catch these normals and as it super cancels can start Triple Break loops.
 5HP works as well, sadly 5HP still whiffs on some characters if they keep blocking while crouched, including Allen himself (Maybe a full list?
 Definitely works on D. Dark.)
 Justice Fist actually works if you feel like being a man and/or being at least -79 if you guess wrong.